100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 (Endpoints for account activation and password rest will be used in the future post.)

 We can add endpoints directly into `backend/server/server/urls.py` file.
-However, in this series of post we would like to build a complete boilerplate for creating a SaaS, because of this let's add a Django application `accounts`.
+However, in this series of post we would like to build a complete boilerplate for creating SaaS applications, because of this let's add a Django app `accounts`.
 It will be needed in the future, for example for account activation or payments.
 For now, we will just fill `urls.py` file.

-To add new application in Django please run following:
+To add new application in Django please run the following commands:

 ```bash
 # please run in backend/server directory